Strategy

 +

 The Swatch Royal Pop releases worldwide on Saturday May 16th 2026.
 Roughly 200 selected Swatch boutiques open simultaneously at local opening hours, with a strict limit of one piece per person per store per day.
 Audemars Piguet boutiques are not part of the distribution — AP is not stocking the watch.
 Swatch is not selling it online.
-Option holders on this site receive their email and SMS confirmation once we have collected their piece from a boutique and prepared it for dispatch.
+Waitlist members on this site are contacted once we have sourced their piece from a boutique and confirmed a resale price and shipping.

 What time does the Royal Pop drop?